GLOBAL MARKETS-Shares grind higher, yen rebounds on minister's remarks

 By Herbert Lash

-digits - the U.S. benchmark S&P 500 index is almost 17 percent
+double digits - the U.S. benchmark S&P 500 index is almost 17

 In another deal, generic drugmaker Actavis Inc.,